-Kellie O’Connell is the Executive Director of Lakeview Pantry where she leads the organization in addressing complex social issues and strategic decision-making.
+Kellie O’Connell is the Chief Executive Officer of Lakeview Pantry where she leads the organization in addressing complex social issues and strategic decision-making.

 Kellie comes to Lakeview Pantry with over 18 years in the non-profit sector in strategic planning, management, communications, fundraising, and social service delivery and outcome measurement.
 She was most recently Director of Advancement at Northwestern Settlement House.

 Prior to joining the Settlement, Kellie was a consultant for nonprofits and government agencies, and spent eight years at the Chicago Housing Authority (CHA), the nation’s third largest public housing authority, including serving as the Senior Vice President for Strategic Planning and Public Affairs.

 A Chicago native, Kellie holds a bachelor’s degree in Sociology from Northern Illinois University and a master’s degree in Sociology from Loyola University Chicago.